whybhav360/SkibidiTTS/README.md

 ## API Setup 🔑

-To use the Groq API, replace `YOUR_API_KEY_HERE` in the code with your actual API key.
+To use the Groq API, replace `YOUR_API_KEY_HERE` in the code with your actual API key.(Visit https://console.groq.com/home)

 ## Future Improvements 🌟